top of page

 Finding Bra Freedom

 Designing clothes with compassion for our curves is my way of making our world a little bit better.
+These styles have been life-changing for me.
+I hope they will be for you, too.

 Karen Poirier, Founder